 - USS (United States Standard): Used for carbon steel

-- AWG (American Wire Gauge): Applied to aluminum and non-ferrous metals
+- AWG (American Wire Gauge): Used for aluminum and most non-ferrous

 - BWG (Birmingham Wire Gauge): Used for stainless steel